Luzkan/Scala/Tasklist11/README.md

 # **Task #3**

-## Count the amount of words in all files in a given directory
+## Count the number of words in all files in a given directory

 Count the number of words in each text file of a specified folder and print the result as tuple `(filename, number of words)`, sorted in ascending order _(by the number of words)_.
 We can assume for the sake of simplicity that words are separated by spaces (use the split method).
 Calculations should be performed asynchronously.
 The program has to be written functionally.